 Grading & Recording Your Dry Needling Treatment

-Following many years of implementing dry needling into different practices, two questions repeatably arise.
-How do I quantify the amount of needling treatment and how do I succinctly record needling treatment in my notes?
+After years of implementing dry needling into different practices, two questions arise.
+How do I quantify the needling treatment, and how do I succinctly record the needling treatment in my notes?

-First lets look at quantifying your needling treatment in this Clinical Kit.
-The aim of an intervention is to use the minimum amount of input to achieve your treatment goals.
-Whether you are a superficial needler, a fascia needler or deep muscle needler, you are using dry needling techniques that evoke chemical reactions in your client’s body.
+First, let's quantify your needling treatment in this Clinical Kit.
+An intervention aims to use the minimum input to achieve your treatment goals.
+Whether you are a superficial, fascia, or deep muscle needler, you are using dry needling techniques that evoke chemical reactions in your client’s body.

-We have been teaching a grading system, ranging from I to V for the past 15 years and found that it suits most practitioners’ styles.
-The progressions are based upon time and degree of stimulation.
-Clinically, you start with a Grade II and depending upon effect change grade accordingly.
+We have been teaching a grading system ranging from I to V for the past 15 years and found that it suits most practitioners’ styles.
+The progressions are based on time and degree of stimulation.
+Clinically, you start with a Grade II and, depending upon the effect, change your grade accordingly.

 Grade II (Up to 1 minute)

 Insert your needle and leave for up to 1 minute.
-Initially I wouldn’t additionally stimulate a point at all.
-On removal of the needle, I then manually re-test the point for pain pressure threshold.
-If not 50-75% reduced, I reintroduce a needle, and proceed to Grade III.
+Initially, I wouldn’t additionally stimulate a point at all.
+After removing the needle, I manually re-tested the point for the pain pressure threshold.
+If not 50-75% reduced, I reintroduce a needle and proceed to Grade III.

 Grade I (Insert and Remove)